StarpTech/k8s-gitops/README.md

 ## Environment Management

-Here are some ideas how you can deal with multiple environments:
+Here are some ideas about how you can deal with multiple environments:

-- **Monorepo**: Put your infrastucture code along your code.
+- **Monorepo**: Put your infrastructure code along with your code.
 You can create different branches for different environments.
 - **Multiple repositories**: Create a config-repository which reflect the state of your environment.
-In that case you don't need to rebuild your container for config changes and there is no "leading" application repository.
+In that case, you don't need to rebuild your container for config changes and there is no "leading" application repository.
-- **Preview deployments**: Manage a local umbrella-chart which describes the preview-environment.
+- **Preview deployments**: Manage a local umbrella-chart that describes the preview-environment.
 You could also create a config-repository.

 ## Secret Management

 ### sops
 You can use [sops](https://github.com/mozilla/sops/) to encrypt yaml files.
 The files must be encrypted before they are distributed in helm charts.
-In the deployment process you can decrypt them with a single command.
+In the deployment process, you can decrypt them with a single command.
 Sops support several KMS services (Hashicorp Vault, AWS Secrets Manager, etc).

 > :bulb: CI solutions are usually shipped with a secret store.
 There you can store your certificate to encrypt the secrets.